Italian Beef Recipe

 • Add some oil to a large pot or Dutch oven and place over medium-high heat.
 Once hot, add the chuck roast and sear on all sides until a crust forms.
 Once browned, remove the meat from the pot.

-• Add the minced garlic and saute until fragrant.
-Return the seared beef, along with the beef broth.
+• Add the minced garlic to the same pot and saute until fragrant.
+Return the seared beef and the beef broth.
 Add the bay leaves, Italian seasoning, smoked paprika, salt, and black pepper, and stir well.

 • Bring the liquid to a boil.
 Once boiling, reduce to a simmer, cover, and cook for 3 hours or until the meat is fork tender.